shakes76/PatternAnalysis-2023/recognition/project_s4745511/README.md

 Two interconnected models are used to classify images as either 0 - "normal" or 1 - "Alzheimer's disease" by using.
 These are the Siamese Neural Network (SNN) and a classification model.
 Here's how these components work together to achieve this task:

 ### 3.1 Siamese Neural Network (SNN):
 The SNN plays an essential role in learning and representing the similarity between pairs of images.
 It comprises of a network that processes individual images and computes feature vectors for them.
 The SNN architecture is designed to generate feature vectors.
 These feature vectors effectively capture the essential characteristics of the input images.
 The SNN's subnetwork learns to differentiate between image pairs belonging to different classes (0 or 1) by producing distinct feature vectors for them, for this binary classification problem.
 To quantify their similarity, the distance between these feature vectors is computed using a Euclidean distance layer.
-Smaller distances indicate more similar images whereas larger distances represent dissimilar pairs.

-##### 3.1.1 Architecture:
-In the Siamese Network both neural network branches share the same set of neural network weights.
+Smaller distances indicate more similar images whereas larger distances represent dissimilar pairs.sIn the Siamese Network both neural network branches share the same set of neural network weights.
 Each branch processes one input image and learns a common representation for both inputs.

 The architecture of Siamese Network can be explained with the following diagram:
 ![image](https://github.com/danitaanubhuti/PatternAnalysis-2023/assets/52007397/484ba153-e239-4e72-8dea-e5475ece5233)